Connected City, Florida: Residential Development

 The first residential development within the Connected City is the community of Epperson.
 Upon completion, it will have around 3,000 homes, all of which will feature ULTRAFi technology and access to the Crystal Lagoon.
 In total, the Connected City is planned to have around 37,000 homes.

 Education

 The developer of Connected City, Metro Development Group, has partnered with Saint Leo University to create a state-of-the art education center.
-The center will utilize ULTRAFi to allow students taking specialized business, computer science, and cyber security online from around the world.
+The center will use ULTRAFi to allow students taking specialized business, computer science, and cyber security online from around the world.
 The education facility will also house other Universities.

 Healthcare

 A portion of Connected City will be dedicated to a Wellness District, constructed in partnership with Florida Hospital and Tampa General Hospital.
 The district will include a hospital, research center, and health care facilities.
 Telemedicine and at-home health options will also be available for residents to take advantage of.